tarof429/stuckathome/kvm/part3_configuring_kvm_network.md

 ```
 {
-useradd -m admin
+useradd -m taro
-usermod -aG wheel admin
+usermod -aG wheel taro
 }
 ```

-Be sure to set a password for the admin user.
+Be sure to set a password for the non-root user.

 6. Reboot